Find a nanny near you in San Francisco, CA

 What’s the average cost of a nanny in San Francisco, CA?

-The average cost of a nanny in San Francisco, CA is $20.32 per hour.
-The cost of a nanny is dependent on the nanny’s experience, qualifications and location.
+The average cost of a nanny in San Francisco, CA is $28.11 per hour.
+Most San Francisco families on Nanny Lane pay $25 to $30/hr, and live-in and infant-specialist roles run higher.

 Learn more about nanny costs